kelvin-cykong/kelvin-cykong.github.io/index.md

 - Linux User!
 - Of Course a GitHub user too!

-#### Languages that I use:
-I speak and write in three languages!
-- Cantonese: This is my native language.
-- English: Fluent
-- Mandarin: Fluent

 ### Research Interest
 I am interested in studying the difference and sentiment analysis of Cantonese and English Text in social media like FaceBook, Twitter etc. It is part of the technique of Natural Language Processing and I would love to explore their difference.